civl-verifier/civl-dev/README.md

-# CIVL Development
+# Civl Development

 ## Boogie

-CIVL is implemented as part of the [Boogie](https://github.com/boogie-org/boogie) verifier.
+Civl is implemented as part of the [Boogie](https://github.com/boogie-org/boogie) verifier.

-A "desugared" CIVL file is generated using the flag `/civlDesugaredFile:<file.bpl>`.
+A "desugared" Civl file is generated using the flag `/civlDesugaredFile:<file.bpl>`.